SAP/fundamental-styles/docs/pages/components/menu.md

 {% include display-component.html component=default-menuwgroup %}

-## Menu with an addon container
+## Menu with addon containers

-This is an additional container that can be used for an icon or checkbox before the meni item text.
+This is an additional container that can be used for an icon before or/and after the menu item text.

 {% capture default-menuwgroup %}